 Groups file lawsuit over approval of North Carolina bridge

-A news release from the Southern Environmental Law Center on Tuesday says the $500 million Mid Currituck Bridge would lead to growth in undisturbed areas along the northern Outer Banks.
-The center's attorney says the Federal Highway Administration and the N.C.
-Department of Transportation have failed to consider less damaging and less expensive alternatives.
+It says the $500 million project would lead to growth in undisturbed areas along the northern Outer Banks.
+The center's attorney says the Federal Highway Administration and the North Carolina Department of Transportation have failed to consider less damaging and less expensive alternatives.

 The groups also claim that NCDOT has shut the public out of the decision-making process.
 They say there has been no public analysis of the bridge and no opportunity for the public to weigh in on options since 2012.